top of page

 Yes, we encourage parents to be involved and observe their child’s progress.
 Our Bristol facility has a cozy waiting area where you can comfortably watch the lessons.
 However, we do ask that you refrain from interacting with your child during the session so that the literacy teacher can focus on working their magic without interruption.

-• What is an Initial Student Evaluation?
+• What is the New Student Meeting?

 • What age groups do your programs serve?